ObjectModules/deploy/[Mapping]-Employment.md

 The process mitosis of a cell to become two (2) identical sets is consist of four (4) step.
 In our concept the final result will also produce two (2) identical sets.

-In our case it will consist of two (2) identical mapping of the process of eating a food which are:
+In our case these two (2) identical sets will consist of two (2) identical mapping of the process of eating a food which are:

 * one mapping is remain eating your original food
 * another mapping is eating your best food